weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 - `client.batch` requires a context manager.
 - Manual mode is removed, you cannot send batches with `.create_objects`.
-- Batch size and the number of works are dynamically assigned.
-Use `batch.configure_fixed_size` to specify a batch size.
+- Batch size and the number of concurrent requests are dynamically assigned.
+Use `batch.configure_fixed_size` to specify values.
 - The `add_reference` method is updated.
 - The `to_object_collection` method is removed.